-Cross Default: The terms of the Notes will contain a cross-default provision as unsecured and unsubordinated obligations of the Issuer and shall at all times rank pari passu and without any preference among themselves.
+The Notes will constitute, subject to the provisions of Condition 3, unsecured and unsubordinated obligations of the Issuer and shall at all times rank pari passu and without any preference among themselves.
 The payment obligations of the Issuer under the Notes shall, save for such exceptions as may be provided by applicable legislation and subject as provided above, at all times rank at least equally with all its other present and future unsecured and unsubordinated obligations.